single-cell-data/TileDB-SOMA/apis/python/README.md

 * This requires [`tiledb`](https://github.com/TileDB-Inc/TileDB-Py) (see [./setup.cfg](setup.cfg) for version), in addition to other dependencies in [setup.cfg](./setup.cfg).
 * Clone [this repo](https://github.com/single-cell-data/TileDB-SingleCell)
 * `cd` into your checkout and then `cd apis/python`
-* `pip install .` -- or, if you wish to modify the code and run it, `pip install --editable .`
+* `python -m pip install .` -- or, if you wish to modify the code and run it, `python -m pip install --editable .`
 * Optionally, if you prefer, instead:
 ```
 python -m venv venv
 . ./venv/bin/activate
-pip install .
+python -m pip install .
 ```
 * In either case: